VISITING THE SMOKY MOUNTAINS IN SUMMER

 Whitewater Rafting: Another popular activity in the surrounding area is whitewater rafting.
-Trips go out every day throughout the summer, and you can choose a scenic float along a calm part of the Pigeon River, or a bumpy ride along the rapids of the river.
+Trips go out every day throughout the summer, and you can choose a scenic float along a calm part of the Pigeon River or a bumpy ride along the river rapids.

 Sightseeing: To make the most of a limited amount of time in the park, you may choose to hit the most popular attractions on a sightseeing self-tour.
-With numerous pullouts on Newfound Gap Road, Clingman’s Dome Road and Laurel Creek Road, you are sure to see some of the best landscape in the country.
-Check out the Park Service’s air quality webcams to determine where will give you the best vantage point.
+With numerous pullouts on Newfound Gap Road, Clingman’s Dome Road, and Laurel Creek Road, you are sure to see some of the best landscapes in the country.
+Check out the Park Service’s air quality webcams to determine the best vantage points.

 HIKING IN SUMMER

-Summer is a wonderful time to hit the trail in Great Smoky Mountains National Park.
-The forests are green and lush, the wildlife is out and about, and many trails are lined with extraordinary wildflowers.
+Summer is a wonderful time to hit the trail in the Great Smoky Mountains National Park.
+The forests are green and lush, the wildlife is frolicking about, and the trails are lined with extraordinary wildflowers.
 It is easy enough to escape the crowds at popular pullouts; the further you go on a trail, the more likely it is to experience solitude.
 Below are the best trails to hike in the summer:

-- Gregory Bald: Start at the Gregory Ridge Trailhead in Cades Cove, and hike 5.7 miles to the summit, passing exuberant Flame Azaleas along the path.
-Azalea enthusiasts flock to the Smokies to witness their display of colors—shades of orange, red, pink, white, yellow—the bloom peaking in mid-June.
-The trail is difficult, with a steep uphill climb right off the bat, gaining 2000 feet of elevation in 3 miles.
-At 4.9 miles, you will reach a trail junction, and have one more climb to the summit, where you will be rewarded with acres and acres of beautiful azaleas.
+- Gregory Bald: Start at the Gregory Ridge Trailhead in Cades Cove, and hike 5.7 miles to the summit, passing exuberant Flame Azaleas.
+Azalea enthusiasts flock to the Smokies to witness their display of colors—shades of orange, red, pink, white, and yellow—the bloom peaking in mid-June.
+The trail is difficult, with an immediate steep, uphill climb, gaining 2000 feet of elevation in 3 miles.
+At 4.9 miles, you reach a trail junction and have one more push to the summit, where you will be rewarded with acres and acres of beautiful azaleas.
 This trail is strenuous with an elevation gain of 3020 feet.

 - Ramsey Cascades: Start at the Ramsey Cascades Trailhead in Greenbrier.
 Hike 4 miles, through a beautiful old-growth forest, up to Ramsey Cascades, a fantastically cascading 100-foot waterfall—the tallest cascading waterfall in the park.
 The trail is strenuous with an elevation gain of 2200 feet.

 - Big Creek Trail: Start at the Big Creek Trailhead in the Big Creek area of the park.
-The trail is relatively flat on it’s 2 mile course to Mouse Creek Falls.
+The trail is relatively flat on its 2-mile course to Mouse Creek Falls.
 Wildflowers and rhododendron line the path for most of the hike.
-At 1.5 miles, you will reach Midnight Hole, a deep, emerald green pool created by two cascading waterfalls—this is a good place to take a dip in the water on a hot day.
+At 1.5 miles, you reach Midnight Hole, a deep, emerald green pool created by two cascading waterfalls—this is a good place to take a dip on a hot day.
 This trail is moderate with an elevation gain of 605 feet.

 - Schoolhouse Gap Trail: Start at the Schoolhouse Gap Trailhead on Laurel Creek Road.
 Wildflowers are found in abundance along the trail throughout the summer.
 This trail is easy with an elevation gain of 513 feet.

 Another option for hiking in the summer is going on a guided hike.
-With a professional and knowledgeable guide, you will learn all about the rich cultural and historical history of the Smokies.
-Day hikes are available every day in the summer, as well as backpacking trips.
-The guiding company provides all of the appropriate gear, meals, and takes care of all logistics, so you can enjoy your trip without stressing about the details.
+With a professional and knowledgeable guide, you will learn about the rich cultural and historical history of the Smokies.
+Day hikes are available every day in the summer, along with backpacking trips.
+The guiding company provides all of the appropriate gear, and meals, and takes care of all logistics, so you can enjoy your trip without stressing about the details.